wpengine/faustjs/packages/blocks/README.md

 ## Further Learning

+More details on the [WordPressBlocksProvider](https://faustjs.org/docs/reference/WordPressBlockProvider).

+More details on the [WordPressBlocksViewer](https://faustjs.org/docs/reference/WordPressBlockViewer).

 Continue learning about the project structure, how to change styles, layout, etc. by referencing the [Example Project Walkthrough Structure.](https://faustjs.org/docs/next/guides/project-walkthrough)

-Please see [https://faustjs.org/docs/gutenberg/getting-started](https://faustjs.org/docs/gutenberg/getting-started) for the Getting Started Guide.
+Please see [https://faustjs.org/docs/gutenberg/getting-started](https://faustjs.org/docs/gutenberg/getting-started) for the Getting Started Guide for Gutenberg Blocks.